abqjln/gymlink/README.md

 For simulation purposes, k2cps sends a speed value that is derived from a specified gear ratio in k2cps and tire diameter specified on the Fenix 8.
 I used a gear ratio of 2:1 and 2096 mm, respectively.

+While connected, the Fenix 8 will read the device battery level every 30 seconds.
+Likely this is a keep-alive function, since during normal opeation communication is one-way from k2cps to Fenix 8 with no handshaking (BLE notify).

 After about 30 seconds of non-use, the Fenix8 will disconnect.

 One caveat in testing with the Fenix 8.
 In early versions I also transmitted a simulated heart rate.
 If you test using an Activity, even if you delete the Activity, the Active Minutes remain.
 I chatted with Garmin support about this and there is no way of deleting the Active Minutes associated with a deleted Activity.
 So you might want to disconnect if not specifically testing if your heart races while sitting at a keyboard.

-I sometimes observe dropouts across power, speed, and cadence, indicating a connection error, roughly three times (need ~10s to reconnect) in a 24 minute period.
+I sometimes observe dropouts across power, speed, and cadence, indicating a connection error, roughly three times (~10s to reconnect) in a 24 minute period.
 Still debugging.

-I also observe odd dropouts only in speed, while cadence and power are fine.
+I also observe odd dropouts in speed, while cadence and power are fine.
 I suspect a Garmin BLE stack issue.
 Since speed is simulated with a stationary bike under CPS, not too worried.
 The Garmin stack changes frequently and without notice.

 ## Keiser M3i Notes
 The Keiser M3i bike itself broadcasts a nonconnectable BLE advertisement containing the bike data.
 The specification is here  https://dev.keiser.com/mseries/direct/#data-parse-example